platelminto/no-flame-hn/README.md

 # no-flame-hn
-Remove discussion links to more 'controversial' Hacker News items.
+Remove discussion links to more 'controversial' Hacker News items, leaving the item itself accessible.

-Controversional is defined as an item with at least X comments, and a score/comment ratio < Y.
+Controversial is defined as an item with at least X comments, and a score/comment ratio < Y.

-X and Y are defined in `main.js`.
+X and Y are defined in `constants.js`.

+Self posts (e.g. Ask HNs) will still be accessible through the main submission link.
+This is intended, since the content of a self post is the discussion page.

 ## To-do